Speed & Enforcement …

 We all make mistakes however, it’s the state of the road that determines how severe are the consequences

-Most of the people I speak with object to what can only be described as a regime of unfairly targeting motorists for revenue.
+Most of the people I speak with object to what has been described as a regime of unfairly targeting motorists for revenue.
 I believe we all support fines that are genuinely and honestly given.
 I also believe that there would be further support for a common sense policy that put that revenue directly into road upgrades.

 Drivers Revenge details all of our findings, it is also a conduit for your personal experiences and it is our intention to use this site as leverage in the battle for fairness and safer roads.